fgazat/sony/README.md

 sony sort -dst="DST_DIR" [PATH_TO_FOLDER_WITH_MEDIA]
 ```

-It will group standart Sony file structure to:
+It will group standard Sony file structure to:

 ```
 DST_DIR/